 Last Updated: January 7, 2026

 Planning your Swiss budget?
-Optimize your biggest expenses: find housing through Offlist.ch and get insurance advice from Expat-Savvy.ch.
+Optimize your biggest expenses: find housing through Offlist.ch and get expert Pillar 3a and insurance advice from Expat-Savvy.ch.
 The savings add up to thousands per year.